Classic Sponge Cake

 Instructions

 • Preheat the oven to 350°F (177°C).
-Line bottom of 1 9-inch springform pan (at least 3 inches tall) or 2 regular 9 or 8-inch cake pans with parchment paper.
+Line bottom of one 9-inch springform pan (at least 3 inches tall).
 No need to grease the pan.

 • Separate egg whites and yolks, making sure not even a little bit of egg yolk gets into the whites.
 (TIP: It's easier to separate the egg when they're cold right out of the fridge.)